fredericksalazar/WallpaperDownloader/README.md

 Install the snap package (please, check the name of the snap package built):

     sudo snap install <wallpaperdownloader*.snap>

+## Features (V 2.9) ##

+New Features:

+- Providers tab gets a new design.

+- User can set a global preferred resolution for wallpapers.

+- Download policy implemented which will affect all the providers.

+- User can set the time to minimize the application when starts minimized.

+Bugs fixed:

+- Wallpapers from Social Wallpapering provider are now retrieved correctly.

+- Search type in DevianArt provider now works correctly.

+- Wallpapers from Bing provider are now retrieved correctly when the original resolution doesn't match the one defined by the user.

 ## Features (V 2.8) ##